Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/UtilityNetwork/TraceUtilityNetwork/README.md

 # Trace utility network

-Find all features connected to a set of starting points in a utility network.
+Discover connected features in a utility network using connected, subnetwork, upstream, and downstream traces.

 ![](screenshot.png)

 ## Use case

-This is useful to visualize and validate the network topology of a utility network for quality assurance.
+You can use a trace to visualize and validate the network topology of a utility network for quality assurance.
+Subnetwork traces are used for validating whether subnetworks, such as circuits or zones, are defined or edited appropriately.

 ## How to use the sample

-To add a starting point, select 'Add starting location(s)' and tap on one or more features.
-To add a barrier, select 'Add barrier(s)' and tap on one or more features.
-Depending on the type of feature, you may be prompted to select a terminal or the distance from the tapped location will be computed.
-Click 'Trace' to highlight all features connected to the specified starting locations and not positioned beyond the barriers.
-Click 'Reset' to clear parameters and start over.
+Tap on one or more features while 'Add starting locations' or 'Add barriers' is selected.
+When a junction feature is identified, you may be prompted to select a terminal.
+When an edge feature is identified, the distance from the tapped location to the beginning of the edge feature will be computed.
+Select the type of trace using the drop down menu.
+Click 'Trace' to initiate a trace on the network.
+Click 'Reset' to clear the trace parameters and start over.

 ## How it works